Call us: 651-291-7263

 What factors can lead to a commercial truck accident?

-There are many different types of Minnesota truck accidents, caused by many different factors.
+There are many different types of Minnesota truck accidents caused by many different factors.
 Here are some common causes of truck accidents that can lead to serious injuries:

 Overworked or drowsy driver

 The livelihood of truck drivers often depends on meeting delivery deadlines.
 Many spend long days and nights on the road, causing severe drowsiness and increasing the probability of a crash.
+If your accident was caused by a drowsy, overworked driver, you may be able to receive compensation from both the driver and the trucking company.
+In many cases, truck drivers are overworked because their employers schedule them over the legal hour limit.

 Intoxicated driver